Eyes on Brickell: Eyes: Exam vs. Screening - What to Expect?

 Q: Does insurance cover comprehensive eye exams?

 A: Many insurance plans cover eye exams.
-It’s best to check with your provider for specific coverage details.
+Check with your provider for specific coverage details.